 A first aid kit must be readily available and contain the necessary equipment to effectively administer first aid to preserve life.
-This means it needs to be sufficient for the identified hazards, e.g. contain a field dressing capable of dealing with a major arterial bleed (as a consequence of part of the body moving chain).
+This means it needs to be sufficient for the identified hazards, e.g. contain a field dressing capable of dealing with a major arterial bleed (as a consequence of part of the body coming into contact with a moving chain).